GD-DSir/Habit_Tracker/README.md

 # Use application
 If habits.json does not exist or is empty:
-The only usable pane in this case is the add pane.
+The only usable pane in this case is the input pane.
 Both the stat and menu pane will inform the user to add a habit to use the program features.

-Using the add pane:
+Using the add function on input pane (add pane):

 The add pane consists of the following elements:
 - Entry box to input habit name.